NETWAYS/ansible-collection-elasticstack/docs/10-role-repos.md

 **Variables that are explicity defined inside `repos`:**
 * `repos_enable_repos`: Enable repositories after creating them.
 Only works on RPM based distributions (default: `true`)
+* `repos_deb_remove_legacy_key`: Remove repository key from legacy trusted.gpg keyring (Only needed on older distributions with apt as package manager.
+Details can be found in [this](https://askubuntu.com/questions/1286545/what-commands-exactly-should-replace-the-deprecated-apt-key) post) (Default: `false`)

 ## Usage